phys-sim-book/mdbook-src/src/preface.md

 ## Contributing

-If you are interested in contributing to editing and improving this book, please do it through a Github pull request or directly contact [Minchen Li](https://www.cs.cmu.edu/~minchenl/) and [Chenfanfu Jiang](https://www.math.ucla.edu/~cffjiang/).
+If you are interested in contributing to editing and improving this book, please do it through a Github pull request on the [mdbook-src](https://github.com/phys-sim-book/mdbook-src) repository *(not the HTML repository)*, or directly contact [Minchen Li](https://www.cs.cmu.edu/~minchenl/) and [Chenfanfu Jiang](https://www.math.ucla.edu/~cffjiang/).

 Depending on the nature of your contribution, you'll be listed as book co-authors or community contributors in future builds of the book.

-### Version 1.0 (Released 2024/4):
+### Version 1.0.0 (Released 2024/5):

 #### Chapter Contributors